TheSkyRS/taobench/README.md

 > A few clarifications:

 > - For throughput, each read/write/read transaction/write transaction counts as a single completed operation.
 > - The last line describes operation latencies.
 The "Count" is the number of completed operations.
-The "Max", "Min", and "Avg" are latencies in microseconds.
+The "Max", "Min", and "Avg" are latencies in seconds.
 The WRITE operation category is an aggregate of inserts/updates/deletes.
 > - `Overtime operations` aren't particularly meaningful anymore.